graphcore/examples/applications/tensorflow/cnns/training/README.md

 `--fp-exceptions` : Turns on floating point exceptions.

+`--no-hostside-norm` : Moves the image normalisation from the CPU to the IPU.
+This can help improve throughput if the bottleneck is on the host CPU, but marginally increases the workload and code size on the IPU.

 `--gc-profile` : Allows profiling for gc-profile tool, Python must be run with gc-profile:
 "gc-profile -d profile_dir -- python train.py --gc-profile "